Delivering world-class rugby to inspire a community

-Professional rugby club, Bristol Bears is investing in a new state-of-the-art training facility on land at Kingcott Farm, between Failand and Abbots Leigh on the edge of Bristol.
+Professional rugby club, Bristol Bears invested in a new state-of-the-art training facility, in Abbots Leigh on the edge of Bristol.

-The new facility will include a two-storey steel-framed training pavilion containing a gym, changing rooms, two hybrid grass pitches (one of which is floodlit), S&C and medical facilities, and office accommodation for the club’s staff.
-The project also includes a 4,000m² indoor training barn.
+Officially titled ‘Bears High Performance Training Centre’, the new facility includes a two-storey steel-framed training pavilion containing a gym, changing rooms, two hybrid grass pitches (one of which is floodlit), S&C and medical facilities, and office accommodation for the club’s staff.
+The project also includes a 4,000 sq. m indoor training barn.

-With completion scheduled for Spring 2020, the ambition is to create a world-class facility that enables Bristol Bears to recruit the game’s top talent, attracted by the dedicated facilities, whilst also accommodating on site all its teams.
+The club’s ambition was to create a world-class facility that enables Bristol Bears to recruit the game’s top talent, attracted by the dedicated facilities, whilst also accommodating on site all its teams.

-Working closely with KKA, the scheme’s architects, and project manager Capita, our Building Performance Engineering team has designed the M&E for the facility with a focus on energy efficiency and the aesthetics of the architectural design.
+Working closely with KKA, the scheme’s architects, and project manager Capita, our MEP engineering team has designed the M&E for the facility with a focus on energy efficiency and the aesthetics of the architectural design.